 Conveying responsibility for a dog’s life

-Despite the best efforts of our partner Zero Stray Pawject e.V. and the local animal shelter, the number of stray dogs on the island of Aegina in Greece has remained constant for years.
+Despite the best efforts of our partner Zero Stray Pawject e.V.
+(ZSP) and the local animal shelter, the number of stray dogs on the island of Aegina in Greece has remained constant for years.
 Although the law prohibits it, people still abandon their dogs on a regular basis.
-To solve the problem at its core, we strive to educate the local population and show them how to keep and treat their dogs responsibly.
+Together with ZSP, the Welttierschutzgesellschaft is creating a new foundation that enables the enforcement of national laws on the island and motivates the animal owners to keep and treat their dogs responsibly.

 On the Greek island Aegina, approximately 1800 households own 2000 dogs.
 Every year around 200 dogs are abandoned, although, if prosecuted, this is subject to severe penalties.